willhbr/willhbr.github.io/_posts/2025/2025-01-06-lazy-load-command-completions-for-a-faster-shell-startup.md

 A little over 100ms isn't too bad, but I've found something that's contributing about 50ms to that which I can cut out completely.

-The culprit is the [JJ ZSH autocomplete](https://jj-vcs.github.io/jj/latest/install-and-setup/#zsh):
+The culprit is the [JJ Zsh autocomplete](https://jj-vcs.github.io/jj/latest/install-and-setup/#zsh):

 ```zsh
 source <(jj util completion zsh)